natdosan/natdosan.github.io/comparing_wav_files.md

 This project consists of the following components:

-1. Audio Feature Extraction: We extract audio features from wav files using Python's `librosa` library.
+1. Audio Feature Extraction: We extract audio features on the Top Charting Songs from Spotify's API
-2. Deep Learning Model: We create a deep learning model using TensorFlow and Keras to classify audio clips.
+2. Deep Learning Model: We create a deep learning model using TensorFlow and Keras to classify songs into genres and listening personas.
 3. Evaluation: We evaluate the model's performance using accuracy, precision, recall, and F1-score metrics.
 4. Adaptability: The project is designed to be easily adaptable for other audio classification tasks.